Apr. 11, 2021

-For Henderson, the book represents the outcome of more than two decades of thought and research which have followed him through his years in seminary and nearly twenty years as a professor at Torrey Honors.
+For Henderson, the book represents the outcome of more than two decades of thought and research which have followed him through his years in seminary and nearly twenty years as a professor at Torrey Honors College.
 Henderson’s fascination with the book began in a class he took at Asbury Seminary in 1993.

 “I was initially drawn to the book [of Jeremiah] because I found it to be powerful literature.
 As an English major, I found that I could read it like I read other books,” said Henderson.
 “It’s very much like in Torrey, how we read books of the Bible like we read Western classics… In particular, I was intrigued by the challenge of figuring out the structure of the book and how the different parts fit together.”

 Over the years, Henderson has written on various topics from the book of Jeremiah and also used it for the basis of both his master’s thesis and his doctoral dissertation.
 Despite his interest in the literary form of the book, much of his work is a critique of a particular compositional theory.